Mills Building, San Francisco, CA

 You can see the ropes to the counterweight in the far

-Ron Eddington and the author to keep out of the running
+and his structural engineer to keep out of the running

 Drawings & Engineering

 Click on the drawing above to open the full drawing set in

 PDF format.
 To see drawings in landscape view, click

 on your Adobe Reader's Rotate Counterclockwise image button.

 Note drawings cannot be printed or altered.
 All